 who perceived some talent in me, but Hamza encouraged me in a totally

 new way.
-He deeply perceived how much my playing tended to come from
+He perceived how much of my playing tended to come from

-the head and the hands more than from the heart, and he gently urged me
+the head and the hands, more than from the heart, and he gently urged

-to always go back to my own heart, and to the heart of the music.
-To
+to always go back to my own feeling, and follow it to the heart of the

-find deep relaxation in all my body, even (paradoxically) in the midst
+find deep relaxation in all my body, even making use of micro-moments,

-of intense activity.
-And never underestimate the value of simplicity!
+"micro-relaxing").
+And never, never forget, or underestimate the value

 He also told me that whether I am playing repertoire, improvising, or

-composing, I should try to remember that I am only the instrument.
-God
+composing, I should try to remember that I am the instrument, and that

 the process is still far from complete.